 U-M Women's Heart Program Offers Full Scope of Cardiac Treatment for Women

 Did you know that women’s outcomes for heart disease are different than men’s?
 For a long time, cardiac care was focused on men, as it was thought of as a predominantly male issue.
 And while heart disease treatment was the same for women and men, the men had better outcomes.
 Studies have proven this difference in outcomes happens because a woman’s makeup is different than a man’s, and heart disease develops differently.
 The National Institutes of Health recommended creating female specific cardiac clinics, and the University of Michigan received one of the initial grants to start the Women’s Heart Program.
-Five years later, our program is one of only a few in the country to offer the full scope of cardiac treatment specifically for women.
+Nine years later, our program is one of only a few in the country to offer the full scope of cardiac treatment specifically for women.

 Program Goal: Reduce Risk Factors